2009 New York State Senate leadership crisis: Hiram Monserrate returns to the Democratic caucus; legislative deadlock results

-Governor Paterson's actions
+Governor David Paterson's efforts to break the Senate deadlock

-Staying in-state

 Shortly following the attempted change in Senate leadership, Governor David Paterson announced that he would avoid out-of-state travel, saying "the best thing for me to do is to stay here."

 The New York Constitution states that whenever the governor is out of state, the lieutenant governor becomes acting governor.
 Since there was no clear line of succession, it was unclear who would have become acting governor, which is a situation the Governor attempted to avoid.
 Paterson did not leave the state from June 8 until the resolution of the crisis, which required him to skip several out-of-state events.

-Calling special Senate sessions

 On June 21, Governor Paterson announced that he would convene a special session on June 23 – setting "routine" but "time-sensitive" bills such as mayoral control over New York City schools, sales tax, and same-sex marriage bills on the agenda.
 He also stated that he would convene a special session every day, including weekends and July 4, until the senators finished their job.

 On June 23, all senators met in the Senate chamber but each caucus held a separate session, ignoring the other.
 Governor Paterson then called daily extraordinary sessions of the State Senate, but each caucus met separately and adjourned without doing any business for lack of quorum.
 On request of Governor Paterson, Justice Joseph C. Teresi ordered the State Senators on June 29 to convene together the next day.
 The Republicans appealed.

-Withholding Senators' pay and grants

 On June 24, Governor Paterson asked that New York State Comptroller Thomas DiNapoli withhold the paychecks and per diems of the Senators retroactively from June 8, when Senate crisis initially started.
 Senator Kevin Parker rejected the idea, saying that Governor Paterson "doesn't have any constitutional or legal authority to dock our pay."
 DiNapoli initially said that he would look into the legality of the request.
 On July 2, DiNapoli agreed to withhold the Senators' pay, even though no court ruled that he had the authority to do so.
 Although the Senators' pay was being withheld, it could not be kept permanently, as the Constitution restricts changing the legislature's pay during session; it was disbursed after the crisis was resolved.

 Paterson also declared that he would withhold $85 million in pork barrel grants.
 These grants were given to the senators individually to be spent on pet projects in the Senators' districts.
 However, the impact was negligible because no such projects had been approved in 2009.

-Appointment of a Lieutenant Governor
+Appointment of Richard Ravitch as lieutenant governor

-The Governor's speech

 On July 8, at 5:01 pm, Governor Paterson appointed former MTA chairman Richard Ravitch as Lieutenant Governor of New York, although, despite numerous vacancies, no lieutenant governor had ever been appointed in New York history.
 However, Paterson believed that he had the authority to fill the vacancy due to provisions of the New York State Public Officers Law.